Navigating the Promise and Peril of Large Language Models

 The Way Forward

 The full implications of LLMs still need to be clarified.
 How might they impact geopolitics in the coming years?
 Burkard pointed to the 2024 U.S. presidential election as a potential inflection point.
-With one candidate more inclined towards no-holds-barred tactics, there are concerns about computer-generated disinformation overwhelming the public discourse.
+With one candidate more inclined towards no-holds-barred tactics, there are concerns about computer-generated narrative attacks overwhelming the public discourse.

 The digital security landscape is set to become increasingly treacherous as cybercriminals and other bad actors employ a mix of automated tools, artificial intelligence, and complex social engineering techniques.
 But by implementing AI-driven narrative intelligence solutions now, revising policies, and educating decision-makers, we can identify and counteract both the technical and narrative-based elements of weaponized LLMs.
 Despite the continuous evolution of threat actors, being well-informed and gaining insights into these attacks remains our strongest defense to make better strategic decisions when a crisis hits.